 There's just something about the combination of chocolate and mint that sends a calming feeling throughout my body.
-If you're looking for an easy summer dessert, then this easy chocolate and mint mousse recipe should be on your list.
+I know some people think it's like brushing your teeth with toothpaste (I am not in that camp), but if you're a lover of the flavour like me then this easy chocolate and mint mousse should be on your list to make.
+I've made it a heap for friends and finally got the texture JUST right so you can enjoy it too.

 Eggs.
 Raw eggs are necessary in mousse recipes to get the right texture.
 I know a lot of people have concerns over using raw eggs in recipes, but it's actually used more commonly than you would think.
 If you are concerned, used pasteurised eggs.